UoB-COMSM0110/2023-group-22/README.md

 <strong>Stage 3</strong>:

 The tasks at this stage were the same as the second stage.
-The Think Aloud Evaluations revealed the following issues:
+The Think Aloud Evaluations(<a href="static/evaluations/qualitative_evaluation/Think_Aloud/Stage-3">raw data</a>) revealed the following issues:

 1. In 2 player mode, users were unsure who was playing as Player 1 and Player 2.
 2. In 2 player mode, users wanted to add a feature like gravity reverse.
 3. In 1 player mode, users wanted to know their previous score.

-The Heuristic Evaluation at this stage only revealed one issue related to the heuristic "Recognition rather than recall" since we did not have any prompt showing which sprite was Player 1 and which was Player 2.
+The Heuristic Evaluation(<a href="static/evaluations/qualitative_evaluation/Heuristic/Stage-3">raw data</a>) at this stage only revealed one issue related to the heuristic "Recognition rather than recall" since we did not have any prompt showing which sprite was Player 1 and which was Player 2.

 Due to time constraints, we were unable to resolve all the issues identified in this stage, but we determined that these features were worth considering for future updates.